brochhagen/coevo/README.md

 The code is written in python 2.7

-A conda environment, named *coevo*, is supplied all the necessary requirements to run the code
+A conda environment, named *coevo* and supplied within, is fulfills all the requirements to run the code

 To import and activate it, run: